maswiebe/maswiebe.github.io/_posts/2025-07-25-land_model.md

 Because they have higher willingness to pay, their quantity demanded is larger at higher prices.
 (Note that I'm using continuous quantities, which allows buying an infinitesimally-small quantity of land; in practice, the demand curve would intersect the y-axis at some price.)
 As before, house developers will spend everything on apartment-zoned land if it is cheap enough, but otherwise they go all-in on house-zoned land.
+When $$P_A = P_H (= 2)$$, they are indifferent, corresponding to the horizontal segment.

 ![](https://michaelwiebe.com/assets/land_model/sec_dem_apt.png){:width="100%"}

 Adding up the sector demand curves horizontally, we get aggregate demand for apartment-zoned land (see below).
 In the upper-left curved segment we will get a corner solution where apartment developers buy only apartment-zoned land, and house developers buy only house-zoned land.
+(When $$P_A > 2$$, the aggregate demand curve is equal to the apartment developers' demand curve.)
-The horizontal segment is the interior solution where both developers buy apartment-zoned land and prices are equal. bottom-right curved
+The horizontal segment is the interior solution where house developers buy some apartment-zoned land and prices are equal.
+(The bottom-right curved segment is the other corner solution where both developers buy only apartment zoned land and $$P_A < P_H$$; I'll discuss this case later.)

 ![](https://michaelwiebe.com/assets/land_model/agg_dem_apt.png){:width="100%"}